ionicsolutions/aws-lambda-wasmtime/README.md

-For testing, set the `_HANDLER` environment variable to the relative path to the compiled Wasm component and launch a local Lambda function instance use `cargo lambda watch`:
+For testing, set the `_HANDLER` environment variable to the relative path to the compiled Wasm component and launch a local Lambda function instance:

 ```bash
 export _HANDLER="../demo-component/target/wasm32-wasip1/release/function.wasm"